jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I see no wolves.
 I see nothing, says Sarah.

 Wolves we see.
-We cannot ghost.
+We cannot see ghost.
 Only see movement.
 No huddle.
 It is hot.
 We must go.
 This path is good.
 We are close.
 We keep moving.

 We keep moving.
 We keep moving.
 We are here!